Lady Anne Gordon1

 Consanguinity Index=0.01%

-He held the office of Member of Parliament (M.P.) for Aberdeenshire between 1875 and 1885.1 He gained the rank of Colonel in the service of the 1st Battalion, Prince of Wales's Leinster Regiment.1 He held the office of Honorary Equerry to HM Queen Victoria.1 He gained the rank of General.
-He was invested as a Knight, Legion of Honour of Medjidie.1 He was invested as a Knight Commander, Order of the Bath (K.C.B.).1
+He held the office of Member of Parliament (M.P.) for Aberdeenshire between 1875 and 1885.1 He gained the rank of Colonel in the 1st Battalion, Prince of Wales's Leinster Regiment.1 He held the office of Honorary Equerry to HM Queen Victoria.1 He gained the rank of General.
+He was appointed Chevalier, Ordre national de la Légion d'honneur of Medjidie.1 He was appointed Knight Commander, Order of the Bath (K.C.B.)1

 Children of General Hon.
 Sir Alexander Hamilton-Gordon and Caroline Emilia Mary Herschel